Overview

 |

-Edit transcript also appears in the Class List icon menu for the video.
+Edit Transcript is an option on the Class List page.
 Click the media icon.

 |

-- Inside the Transcript Editor, in the upper-left corner there is a drop-down menu where you will see the version of your transcript.
+Inside the Transcript Editor, (upper-left) there is a drop-down menu where you will see the version of your transcript.

-- If you only see Original (sample image below) this means that you have not edited your video or transcript.
-If you have edited the transcript or video and still ONLY see "Original" in the drop-down menu your transcript has not finished processing.
-NOTE: The transcript can take up to several hours to process.
+If you only see Original (sample image below) this means that you have not edited the transcript.
+Note: If you have edited the transcript and still ONLY see "Original" in the drop-down menu your transcript has not finished processing.
+Be advised the new version can take up to several hours to process.
+You can turn on notifications (these are not emailed, they are seen inside your account via the bell icon) so you know when your transcript has finished within your account settings.
+Explore instructions - Turn on triggers for content and engagement notifications

 - The current version of your transcript also has the option to apply Closed Captions as instructed below.

 - Once your videos have transcripts, they remain on your video unless you delete them.
-A transcript will display when students and other learners are watching your video.
 If Closed Captions are needed, the instructor must enable them.

-NOTE: If your video is already published to an Echo360 course or embedded in Canvas, the newest version of the transcript will automatically display.
-Just click the transcript icon
+If your video is already published to an EchoVideo course or embedded in Canvas, the newest version of the transcript will automatically display.

 Applying Closed Captions